isomerpages/iras-taxacademy/_seminars-and-conferences/1-upcoming.md

 Agenda:

-* This webinar will be conducted via Zoom
 * An overview on the framework for tax planning
 * Application of Section 33
 * Interaction with tax offences